mtrk-dev/.github/profile/README.md

   <img src="MtrkTutoDesigner.jpg" width="886"/>
 </p>

-- After turning the vagrant VM on, load the mtrk designer in a web browser at the URL `127.0.0.1:5010` (please check your port with "vagrant port" if this is not working).
+- After turning the vagrant VM on, load the mtrk designer in a web browser at the URL `127.0.0.1:5010` (please check your port with `vagrant port` if this is not working).
 - Choose between dark and light mode for your comfort.
 - Drag and drop a gradient event from the event bar to any gradient line (Readout/Phase/Slice).
 - Click on it to access its parameters.